microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/oklahoma/state_name Active Phase (phase_4)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* If you are a parent accompanying a minor to their appointment (16yo + for Pfizer only), it is helpful to bring their school photo ID, a birth certificate, or a social security card if they do not have a driver's license/permit.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/oregon/state_name